 Jeans don’t exist in isolation.
 You’re going to pair them with what you currently have in your wardrobe.
 It’s pointless to buy a pair of jeans that don’t work with a single top or single pair of shoes you currently own.
 Always have a game plan.
 When you are looking to buy a pair of denim, a good rule of thumb is this: have at least two tops and two pairs of shoes that the jeans you’re eyeing actually go with.
 That will give you the flexibility and versatility to successfully integrate a new pair of denim into your closet.

-If you have 10 pairs of jeans, it usually doesn’t make sense for 8 of them to be white if you only wear white jeans 1 month out of the year.
-Are your go-to jeans boot cut, but of your 5 pairs of jeans only 1 of them is actually boot cut?
+If you have ten pairs of jeans, it usually doesn’t make sense for 8 of them to be white if you only wear white jeans one month out of the year.
+Are your go-to jeans boot cut, but of your five pairs of jeans, only 1 of them is actually boot cut?
 Seems obvious, but it’s worth pointing out: a) know what denim you love, b) know what denim you actually wear in practice, and c) base the proportionality of your denim on (a) and (b). a + b = c.

 Brand loyalty is great.
 But not with denim, at least not in the following sense: you may love Talbots or Ann Taylor for everything but their jeans.
 That doesn’t mean you have to force yourself to buy their jeans.
-It may turn out that The Gap’s or Levi’s or Madwell’s jeans fit best for you.
+It may turn out that The Gap’s or Levi’s, or Madwell’s jeans fit best for you.
 And once you’ve found that perfect pair of jeans, don’t be afraid to buy 2 or 3 of the same wash and cut.
-Jeans don’t last forever, no matter how well you maintain them.
 Redundancy is good in any classic wardrobe.
+Remember, jeans don’t last forever, no matter how well you maintain them.

 Skinny jeans are here to stay.
+Oh sure, Gen Z has declared them dead, but no other jean can tuck as beautifully inside a knee-high boot as a pair of skinny jeans.
 Outside of bootcut, they’re probably one of the more versatile cuts of denim out there.
 They go with virtually any top or shoe you have in your closet.
-And trust me, no matter what your body type is, if you find the right fit, you’ll be surprised that you too can pull off a pair of skinny jeans.
+And trust me, no matter what your body type is, if you find the right fit, you’ll be surprised that you, too, can pull off a pair of skinny jeans.

 Wide-leg jeans are trendy this year, no doubt.
 You may or may not like trends.
 And you may or may not like wide-leg jeans.
 But one of the themes of my blog is open-mindedness, particularly when it comes to fashion.